Beltahtech/Beltah-Bot/README.md

 3.No editing of codes since most of the codes are encrypted, This can lead to a heroku account suspension.

-## 4. JUST PRESS THE BUTTON BELOW AND DEPLOY
+## 4.OR YOU CAN  JUST PRESS THE BUTTON BELOW AND DEPLOY AND AVOID ALL THOSE RISKS

+Tested and approved safe on heroku

 ***[![DEPLOY NOW ON HEROKU](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?button-url=https://github.com/Devbeltah/V7-Beltah&template=https://github.com/Devbeltah/V7-Beltah.git)***